Dolika-Sa/Netflix-Data-Cleaning-Analysis-and-Visualization-Project/README.md

 3.Visualizations
 - Used Matplotlib, Seaborn, Plotly
 - Year-wise trends, rating distributions, and sentiment pie charts
+- Also used Power BI Desktop for report creation.

 # Key Insights
 - ~70% of the catalog consists of Movies, and ~30% are TV Shows.